How to get started with Filters in Landscape Photography

 Glass or resin filters?

 Most filters are made of resin (plastic) or optical glass.
-The first difference is the price: Resin filters are much cheaper than the filters made of optical glass.
+The first difference is the price: Resin filters are much cheaper than filters made of optical glass.
 But is it worth investing in glass filters?
 Definitely!
 In order to not affect the quality of your high-end lens, you must also pay attention to the quality of the filters.
 Resin filters usually scratch faster than glass filters and often produce a red or blue color cast.
 Bad resin filters can even cause loss of quality such as less sharpness in your image.
 So what are the advantages of optical glass filters?
-Optical glass is the best material for making photography filters, as it is the same material from which the highest quality photo lenses are made.
+Optical glass is the best material for making photography filters, as it is the same material from which the highest-quality photo lenses are made.
 No matter which filter you buy, make sure that they are made of high-quality glass.
-Through various surface finishes, such as the nano-coating, an infrared-cut coating, and an anti-reflection treatment, good photo filters can offer the highest quality and color neutrality.
+Through various surface finishes, such as nano-coating, an infrared-cut coating, and an anti-reflection treatment, good photo filters can offer the highest quality and color neutrality.
 Thanks to the nano-coating, the filters can be cleaned very easily and quickly.
 All of these little things affect the price but if properly handled, good glass filters last forever and are therefore worth their money.
 For this reason, NiSi only produces glass filters, because for NiSi the product quality has the highest importance.

 What filters do I use for landscape photography?